 What does it mean to “find yourself?”
-And by the way, what exactly is this “real self?”
-How is it the same or different from our essence, our divine spirit, our core, our Godself, or our inner light?
-These words and phrases are intentionally used interchangeably throughout these teachings, because the minute a meaning gets lost behind the words, it dies.
+And by the way, what exactly is this “real self”?
+How is it the same or different from our essence or divine spirit?
+From our core, our Godself, or our inner light?
+These words and phrases are intentionally used interchangedly throughout these teachings.
+Because the minute a meaning gets lost behind the words, it dies.
 When a word turns into a label, we repeat it without thinking.

 Losing track of the meaning of a word illustrates what happens between our real self and the outer superficial layers of our personality.
 It’s our real self that connects with the living spirit of a word, whereas unfeeling repetition comes from our intellect.
 When our memory—which comes from our desire to re-experience something—recaptures an event using only our will, the meaning gets lost and becomes lifeless.
 Then all our experiences are just repetitive patterns, and our real self is no longer even in the picture.

-If we boil it down, what obstructs the real self are our layers of confusion and error, on top of which sits our lack of awareness about our confusion and errors.
+If we boil it down, what obstructs the real self are our layers of confusion and error.
+On top of that sits our lack of awareness about our confusion and errors.
 So the only way to know our real self is to know ourselves.
-When we know we are confused, we are closer to our real self than when we are blind to our inner confusion, even if we don’t have any solutions to our problems.
+When we know we are confused, we are closer to our real self than when we are blind to our inner confusion.
+This is the case, even if we don’t have any solutions to our problems.

 We are so conditioned to put a laser-like focus on the use of our thinking ability and willpower that we believe we can become ourselves through an act of sheer will; we think we can use our minds to develop spiritually.
 So, for example, we’ve all been told that being good and loving is a sign of spiritual growth.
 So we set off trying to control our thoughts and direct our actions to being good and loving.
 Too bad it doesn’t work that way.
 In the end, this adds up to wanting to be something we’re not.